vianetz/aoe-jscsststamp-magento1/README.md

 ## Release notes

+#### v0.8.1

+- Use adding sequence for sorting items without given prio

 #### v0.8.0

 - Added system configuration setting to take store id's into account when generating the filename hash